mulias/csc207-JSONProject/README.md

-JAAAASON
+PROJECT {"J":["S","O","N"]}
 ========

-Until someone comes up with a better name, this is JAAAASON, the JSON parser.
+Is this name any better?

-JAAAASON is a library for interacting with JSON data in Java.
+PROJECT {"J":["S","O","N"]} is a library for interacting with JSON data in Java.
 JSON is a data-interchange format for creating and saving information about data structures.
 It is best read about in detail at its official website, [here](http://www.json.org/).

 This library can be used for parsing JSON into simple java objects, and returning the same objects back into JSON notation.